Driving on a Suspended or Revoked License in Louisiana

 General Differences Between Suspension and Revocation

-In many states, "revocation" and "suspension" are used synonymously, they mean the same thing.
+In many states, "revocation" and "suspension" mean the same thing.
 However, some states use the term "suspension" to mean a temporary loss of privileges and "revocation" to mean the permanent loss of privileges.
 But even in states where revocation is permanent, the driver can typically apply for reinstatement after a certain period of time.

 Difference Between Suspensions and Revocations in Louisiana

-In Louisiana, a suspension and revocation are essentially the same.
+In Louisiana, a suspension and revocation are the same in many respects.
 Each type of revocation or suspension has reinstatement requirements.
-But the labels "suspension" and "revocation" don't make much of a difference.
+However, a person whose license is revoked must apply for a new license.
+But the labels "suspension" and "revocation" don't make much of a difference when it comes to the punishments for driving while a license is suspended or revoked.
+(La.
+Rev. Stat. § 32:401 (2026).)

 What Are the Reasons for License Suspension or Revocation in Louisiana?